 NPCA and our allies are working to stop a private company from building a harmful water-mining project near several beloved national park sites in California

-A private company, Cadiz Inc., has spent 20 years attempting to build a pipeline that would remove enormous quantities of groundwater from the California desert to export and sell it to urban areas in Southern California.
-NPCA and its supporters have fought this project for years and are working with a broad coalition of advocates to keep this precious water where it belongs — in the desert, where wildlife and national park ecosystems rely on it.
+A private company, Cadiz Inc., has spent 20 years attempting to build a 43-mile pipeline that would remove enormous quantities of groundwater from the California desert to export and sell to urban areas in Southern California.
+NPCA and our supporters have fought this project for years and are working with a broad coalition of advocates to keep this precious water where it belongs — in the desert, where wildlife and national park ecosystems rely on it.

 The National Park Service has expressed serious concerns about how this project could harm the desert springs that connect to Mojave National Preserve.
 The United States Geological Survey also determined that the recharge rate for the aquifer was dramatically lower than what Cadiz has estimated, meaning that the waters cannot naturally replenish themselves as quickly as the company has claimed they would.
 The water utility that manages an aqueduct required for the Cadiz Water Project previously rejected the proposal, also raising concerns that it would harm the environment.